joshbegley/nyt-latest/previous.md

 `A second-half surge saw England breeze back into the top tier of the UEFA Nations League`\
 https://nytimes.com/athletic/5919873/2024/11/17/england-5-0-republic-of-ireland-carsley-kane/

-**ATP Tour Finals will stay in Italy until 2030, Turin and Milan in contention**\
+**ATP Tour Finals will stay in Italy until 2030, Turin will host for 2025**\
-`The ATP Tour Finals staying in Italy removes any imminent opportunity for Saudi Arabia to host the event.`\
+`The host city has not been confirmed from 2026 onwards.`\
 https://nytimes.com/athletic/5921188/2024/11/17/atp-tour-finals-venue-milan-turin/

 **Betty White Stamp to Be Released in 2025**\